 We will enable you to complete a survey of existing knowledge in your selected area.
 In the case of a PhD, you will also make an original contribution to knowledge.
 Many students follow a research degree out of personal interest.
 However, for some it is also an important step towards lecturing in higher education.

 The opportunities in philosophy allow you to move into an independent and detailed study of a specific area.
 This means taking your existing interests further, seeing where lines of thinking and argument lead, and working closely with your supervisors to develop higher-level philosophical research and writing skills.

-The School of Liberal and Performing Arts fosters a vibrant learning community.
+The School of Arts fosters a vibrant learning community.
 The staff have established an international reputation through their research, publications, research supervisions and presentations at academic conferences.
 Their expertise covers a wide range of topics in areas such as ethics, continental philosophy, Buddhist philosophy, Islamic philosophy, and the philosophy of religion and aesthetics.
 The team’s underlying ethos is that philosophy is transformational and practical, and is a living tradition of engagement with the wider world.

 We offer opportunities for interdisciplinary research within humanities and also across the university.
 Our system of using a supervisory team, as opposed to an individual supervisor, makes this mode of study particularly appropriate.All students are required to take and complete a Postgraduate Certificate in Research Methods to support the development of their project and their education as researchers.

 This research contributes to the subject community Religious, Philosophical and Historical Studies and the research priority area Being Human: Past, Present and Future.